Clinical Mental Health Counseling

 Our CACREP-accredited program will prepare you for licensure as a professional counselor (LPC), which is essential for employment in the mental health field and private practice.

-You may complete the Master of Science (M.S.) in Clinical Mental Health Counseling program within two years or you also have the option of completing the program on a part-time basis.
-You can take classes in the early evening and late afternoon.
+You may complete the Master of Science (M.S.) in Clinical Mental Health Counseling program within 2.5 years or you also have the option of completing the program on a part-time basis.
+You can take classes in the late afternoon and early evening.
 Graduates of this program are very successful in obtaining employment in mental health settings, working as out- and in-patient therapists, mobile therapists, substance abuse counselors, etc.

 Accreditation